ajay-dhawan/health-check-plus/README.md

 ## Usage

-Simply import the `healthCheckPlus` middleware into your Express.js application and use it as a middleware.
+Simply import the `healthCheckPlus` into your Express.js application and use it as a middleware.
 This middleware provides a comprehensive health check endpoint with version information and the latest commit hash.

 ## Examples